-- How pretty South Lawn looked in the summer – all bright green grass and bright blue skies – so perfect it looked like something right off a college brochure.
+- How pretty South Lawn looks in the summer – all bright green grass and bright blue skies – so perfect it looked like something right off a college brochure.

-- How pretty South Lawn looked in the fall – a red-gold riot with the slightest hint of a winter chill in the air.
+- How pretty South Lawn looks in the fall – a red-gold riot with the slightest hint of a winter chill in the air.

-- Mixing every flavour from the Swanston Street 7/11’s slurpee machine to create an eldritch abomination that dyes your tongue blue-green-red.
+- Mixing every flavour from the Swanston Street 7/11’s slurpee machine to create an eldritch abomination that dyed your tongue blue-green-red.

 - The smattering of awkward chuckles after your professor makes a particularly horrific pun.

 - Jaywalking to campus from the Swanston Street tram stop, because you are a University of Melbourne Student, with Very Important University of Melbourne Things to do, meaning you simply cannot wait two seconds for the traffic light to turn green.

 - The ERC, which is hands down the best library ever known to humankind.
 (No, I will not be taking any questions, thank you).